 Any operational problems or mechanical concerns should be reported immediately to the Department Head.
-Any accidents while using City vehicles shall be reported immediately to a supervisor and local law enforcement.
+Any accidents while using City vehicles shall be reported immediately to a supervisor and local law enforcement HR to fill out an accident report.
 Routine maintenance shall be performed and documented monthly under the direction of the Department Head.